sholance/Resources/docs/Legos.md

 **High Frequency Trading:**

-- How it works: *Returns boolean wallet activity timestamps over # of transactions;*
+- How it works: *Returns boolean wallet activity timestamps over number of transactions.*

 - Grant Lego: *The range of wallet activity timestamps over the number of transactions; often an indicator of bot-control or other automatic wallet-vetting scripts; The threshold for this metric is yet to be determined and may be set dynamically based on community averages.
 This dynamic approach allows for a more accurate representation of the range of wallet activity timestamps and a more effective way of detecting potential bot activity.*